Nonnyjoe/social-proof-section-master/README.md

 ### overview! 👋
 Thanks for checking out this front-end coding challenge.
-This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
+This is a solution to the [Social proof section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 This project was taken as an assignment issued by Web3bridge.